2024 Indian general election in Tamil Nadu

-The 2024 Indian general election was held in Tamil Nadu on 19 April to elect 39 members of the 18th Lok Sabha.
-The results were announced on 4 June 2024, after the completion of six other phases of voting in other parts of the country.
+The 2024 Indian general election was held on 19 April to elect 39 members of the 18th Lok Sabha from Tamil Nadu.
+The results were announced on 4 June 2024, after the voting was completed in the other parts of the country.

-The Indian National Developmental Inclusive Alliance (INDIA), led by the Dravida Munnetra Kazhagam (DMK) in the state and the Indian National Congress (INC) nationally, won all the 39 seats—a second consecutive sweep for the alliance after the 2019 elections, in which they won 38.
-The opposing National Democratic Alliance (NDA), led by the national ruling party, the Bharatiya Janata Party (BJP), did not win any seat; the official opposition party in the state, All India Anna Dravida Munnetra Kazhagam (AIADMK), lost the sole seat – Theni – that they had won when they were part of the NDA in the 2019.
+The Indian National Developmental Inclusive Alliance, led by the Dravida Munnetra Kazhagam in the state and the Indian National Congress nationally, won a clean sweep of all the 39 seats in the state.
+The National Democratic Alliance (NDA) led by the Bharatiya Janata Party, the incumbent ruling party of the union, did not win any seat in the state.
+The principal opposition party in the state, the All India Anna Dravida Munnetra Kazhagam, which led a separate alliance lost the sole seat (Theni) that it had won as a part of the NDA in the 2019 elections.
+However, the NDA secured a majority nationally, and Narendra Modi was sworn in as the Prime Minister of India for the third consecutive term.